 On different occasions, you worked alongside Austin Aries and Alex Shelley.
 Describe the relationship and how each time came about between ROH & TNA?

-“It’s been noted that in Ring of Honor that it was Gabe Sapolsky’s idea of putting us together as a group and none of us really knowing each other, other than saying hello at different shows.
-We did that and it was as fantastic opportunity for me and the others.
+“It’s been noted that in Ring of Honor that it was Gabe Sapolsky’s idea of putting us together as a group.
+None of us really knew each other, other than saying hello at different shows.
+We did that and it was a fantastic opportunity for me and the others.
 He thought we were ready for that but it says a lot about him (Gabe).
 We made history together as a team.
-The four of us together including Jack Evans helped to save Ring of Honor and it always holds such a special place in my heart.
+The four of us together including Jack Evans helped to save Ring of Honor.
+It always holds such a special place in my heart.

 A number of names have come through ROH and moved on to different places.
 What would you say has been your primary reason for remaining with the company?

 “Opportunity and to be in a position to have bigger high profile matches and grow as a performer.
-As a performer, sometimes it really isn’t understood that I started with Ring of Honor when I was so young that I experience outside of the local Florida Indies was not very high.
-When I travelled with Ring of Honor, I had to go to CZW and learn a lot.
+As a performer, sometimes it really isn’t understood that I started with Ring of Honor when I was so young.
+The experience outside of the local Florida Indies was not very high.
+I traveled with Ring of Honor.
 When I was TNA my time there was great but at the time putting me in a bigger position there was not going to happen so wasn’t what I wanted.

 As part of the Decade, you, BJ & Jimmy had great chemistry.
 Did your role end earlier than anticipated?
 What may have led to the change in direction for ROH’s Roderick Strong?

 “I think everything happens for a reason.
 If it is meant to be a certain way than it is and that was meant to end when it did.
 It wasn’t exactly what I sought it out to be.
 It had ran its course.
 I had fun doing it alongside those guys.
 I’ve been lucky to be grouped with some guys that I really get along with and we have a very similar mindset when it comes to our work.
 It definitely was fun but I’m liking that it ended when it needed too.”